-The first byte contains the BIOS drive number as understood by the BIOS INT $0\times13$ low-level disk interface: e.g. $0\times00$ for the first floppy disk or $0\times80$ for the first hard disk.
+The first byte contains the BIOS drive number as understood by the BIOS INT 0×13 low-level disk interface: e.g. 0×00 for the first floppy disk or 0×80 for the first hard disk.

 The three remaining bytes specify the boot partition. part1 specifies the top-level partition number, part2 specifies a sub-partition in the top-level partition, etc. Partition numbers always start from zero.
 Unused partition bytes must be set to 0xFF.
 For example, if the disk is partitioned using a simple one-level DOS partitioning scheme, then part1 contains the DOS partition number, and part2 and part3 are both 0xFF.
-As another example, if a disk is partitioned first into DOS partitions, and then one of those DOS partitions is subdivided into several BSD partitions using BSD's disklabel strategy, then part1 contains the DOS partition number, part2 contains the BSD sub-partition within that DOS partition, and part3 is 0xFF.
+As another example, if a disk is partitioned first into DOS partitions, and then one of those DOS partitions is subdivided into several BSD partitions using BSD's disklabel strategy, then part1 contains the DOS partition within that DOS partition, and part3 is 0xFF.